 The question becomes “does the FBI share data on arrests that have been expunged or sealed?”
 Especially, since state law does not apply to the federal government.
 I warn all my clients that information required for federal agencies to perform their jobs is disseminated.
 This includes FCC, DHS, Customs, and any other three letter agency.
 However, the records are not disseminated to the public.

 This begs the question – “is arrest data that has been expunged/sealed disseminated to other state’s agencies?”
 The answer is “it should not.”
 The more important question that someone living in another state has to ask is “what are the state laws regarding a sealed or expunged case and when it needs to be disclosed?”
 Florida law provides many protections but each state is different and may have more or less protections. it is important to understand the laws within the state in which you live.

-Most states today has some form of expungement process.
+Most states today have some form of expungement process (Alaska, Wyoming, and New York do not have these laws).
 It may be called something else but the idea is similar.
 Utilize all the protections that the Florida law provides but understand the differences that your state has.

 Notifying Private Companies and Your Rights Under the Fair Credit Reporting Act

 If you haven’t figured it out yet, there are a lot of private companies that collect public records and then database those records and sell them to people who will pay for it.
 These are not official agencies.
 They provide a service to people who don’t have the time to look for public records and need or want to know things about people.
 This includes employers.